andresromerouy/DataSciInPractice24/Examples/UM-01E1] Example - Apple Inc. stock prices.md

 ## Q4.
 Trend and distribution for the daily price variation

-We could calculate the daily price variation and keep it as a separate series, or add it as a new column to the current data frame `df`.
+We can calculate the daily price variation and keep it as a separate series, or add it as a new column to the current data frame `df`.
 We choose here the second option.

 ```
 In [12]: df['dvar'] = df['high'] - df['low']